-BAE Systems Information and Electronic Systems Integration Inc., Greenlawn, New York, is being awarded a $26,073,900 modification to a previously awarded indefinite-delivery/indefinite-quantity contract (N00019-14-D-0025) to exercise an option for the procurement of up to 250 Mode 5 combined interrogator transponder kits for the Navy and the governments of Finland and Switzerland under the Foreign Military Sales program.
-This option provides for the procurement of up to 90 APX-111 Identification Friend or Foe, 50 each processors, interrogators, transponders, main chassis, power supplies and receiver transmitters.
-In addition, this option provides for the procurement of up to 10 APX-111 repairs and 35 kit installations.
-Work will be performed in Greenlawn, New York, and is expected to be completed in July 2017.
-No funds are being obligated at time of award.
+BAE Systems, Information and Electronic Systems Integration Inc., Greenlawn, New York, was awarded $28,299,762 for modification P00006 to a previously awarded, firm-fixed-price, indefinite-delivery/indefinite-quantity contract (N00019-17-D-0003).
+The modification exercises an option for the procurement of up to 528 AN/APX-117A(V), AN/APX-118A(V) and AN/APX-123A(V) Identification Friend or Foe (IFF) transponders; up to 590 Mode 5 change kits; up to 13 integrations of Mode 5 change kits; up to 18 Mode 4/5 remote control units; up to 42 IFF mounting trays; up to 600 shop replaceable assemblies for the IFF transponders; up to 40 Mode 4/5 chassis and up to 73 IFF transponder repairs for the Navy.
+In addition, this option exercise provides for the procurement of up to 200 RT-1912 to RT-1912A conversion kits in support of Army.
+Work will be performed in Greenlawn, New York (85 percent); and Austin, Texas (15 percent), and is expected to be completed in December 2018.
+No funds will be obligated at time of award.
 Funds will be obligated on individual delivery orders as they are issued.
 The Naval Air Systems Command, Patuxent River, Maryland, is the contracting activity.

 Huntington Ingalls Industries promoted Dave Bolcar to vice president of submarine construction and Bill Smith to vice president, fleet support programs, at its Newport News, Virginia, Shipbuilding Division.